 The right to information can only be effectively exercised and implemented on the basis of effective and enforced access to information laws, and regulating this right in accordance with international standards.

-International Right to Know Day, September 28, has evolved to become a week-long celebration and recognition of the importance of having and exercising a Right to Know.
-In 2023, Right to Know Week is September 25 to October 1, will be recognized by countries around the world.
+Right to Know Day has evolved in many countries to become a week-long celebration and recognition of the importance of having and exercising a Right to Know.